 But piecing identity data, if done manually, is hard, as identity-related data is highly variable across the different security tools.

 And this is exactly what Hunters’ “Person-Matcher” algorithm does.
-Hunters automates and streamlines incident investigation.
+Hunters XDR automates and streamlines incident investigation.
 And for that, being able to connect entities related to a specific user is key.
-Using Okta (or Microsoft Active Directory) Hunters stitches together usernames, emails, devices employed by the user, cloud accounts, and others – to be able to link together activities that otherwise would look disjointed.
+Using Okta (or Microsoft Active Directory) Hunters XDR stitches together usernames, emails, devices employed by the user, cloud accounts, and others, to be able to link together activities that otherwise would look disjointed.

-Customers utilize existing Okta’s logs and native alerts such as the ones from Okta ThreatInsight to achieve broader detection and response all across the enterprise with high-fidelity correlations.
+Customers utilize existing Okta’s logs and native alerts such as the ones from Okta ThreatInsight to broaden their detection and response all across the enterprise with high-fidelity correlations, and achieve:

 - Meaningful Attack Stories using Hunters’ Knowledge Graph to correlate Okta’s alerts and threat signals with telemetry from other security products from endpoint, cloud or network.

 - Correlation of users’ SaaS activities by tying them to their Okta identity to understand the full story and whether there has been an illegitimate access or use of corporate resources.